What are your hours?

 What should I do if my pet gets ill or injured after hours?

 Call the clinic phone number, (715) 597-3158, where your call will be transferred to one of our veterinarians.
-Please leave a detailed message and a phone number where you may be reached so that a doctor can return your phone call.
+Please leave a detailed message, a phone number where you may be reached, and address if needed so that a doctor can return your phone call.

 Payment is due at time of service for emergency services.